Overwhelming post-splenectomy infection: Patient education

 Knowledge of the risks of asplenia correlates with a greatly reduced risk of OPSI, thus patient education is vital to preventing OPSI and may be the most important factor for preventing OPSI.
 More and more people are increasingly getting their healthcare information from the internet and the lack of reliable, readable and comprehensive information on the risks of asplenia and splenectomy poses a preventable risk factor for asplenic individuals.
 The majority (as many as 84%) of asplenic individuals are unaware of the risks of asplenia.
 Encouraging the wearing of bracelets with information about the condition, the carrying of antibiotics, seeking medical advice before travel, especially to places where malaria and babesia is endemic and seeking immediate medical attention following a bite from an animal has been shown to reduce OPSI risk.

 Vaccination

 The Centers for Disease Control and Prevention's annual vaccine recommendations includes specifics for individuals without a functioning spleen.

-The Green book on immunisation in the UK chapter 7 covers immunisation of people with underlying medical conditions that affect immunity which includes asplenic patients.
+The Green Book (immunisation guidance, UK) in chapter 7 covers immunisation of people with underlying medical conditions that affect immunity which includes asplenic patients.

 As there are a range of different pneumococcal vaccines, the patient should be offered the most up to date ones (typically 23 valent polysaccharide vaccine and 13 valent conjugate vaccine), if they have not had them already as part of standard schedule.
 Repeat doses are recommended in patients without a spleen.

 The CDC recommends against live vaccines and has specific advice for travellers, which includes malaria avoidance for asplenic individuals.